 7. Take a Dhow Cruise (Corniche)

 Hop on a dhow at Corniche to enjoy a picturesque view of the city’s skyline.
 Boatmen charge based on the number of adults.
 I remember paying 20 QAR per adult for an hour of dhow cruise.
 You can always bargain for a lower price if you are in a group.

 8. Take a Photo by The Pearl Monument

-This iconic pearl shell is a symbol Qatar ‘s traditional past.
+This iconic pearl shell is a symbol of Qatar ‘s traditional past.
 You can find this along Doha Corniche.

 9. See the Museum of Islamic Art